DR ALASTAIR MORRIS | MBChB MRCOG FRCSEd FRANZCOG MD

 Frequently asked questions

-• Yes.
-Dr Morris will continue to provide follow-up care for existing private patients for the foreseeable future.
-Please use the contact form for enquiries.
+• Dr Morris will continue to provide follow-up care for existing private patients up until 31 May 2026.

 • Yes.
 Dr Morris can be contacted for a copy of your medical records via the contact form below.